-Travel Allowances

-While the General Assembly is in session, each legislator is entitled to be reimbursed for one round trip per week between the district and Springfield (if the legislator makes the trip).
-The amount reimbursed will be either (1) an amount per mile if the legislator travels by automobile, or (2) the cost of public transportation if the legislator uses it and it costs more.
-The mileage reimbursement for automobile travel is normally set at what the federal government pays its employees for such travel.
-That amount was increased to 55.5φ per mile beginning in April 2012, but a 2012 Illinois law set the rate for Illinois legislators at 39φ per mile in fiscal year 2013.
-Members using public transportation must submit original receipts to the fiscal officer of their house.
+Travel Allowances While the General Assembly is in session, each legislator is entitled to be reimbursed for one round trip per week between the district and Springfield (if the legislator makes the trip).
+The amount reimbursed will be either (1) an amount per mile if the legislator travels by automobile, or (2) the cost of public transportation if the legislator uses it and it costs more.8 The state reimbursement for automobile travel formerly was set at what the federal government pays its employees for such travel,9 which was reduced to 54¢ per mile in January 2016.10 But in each year since 2012 (including a 2016 act for fiscal year 201711), Illinois laws have set the rate for Illinois legislators at 39¢ per mile.12 Members using public transportation must submit original receipts to the fiscal officer of their house.

-During weeks in which the General Assembly is not in session, each senator is entitled to reimbursement for up to 2 days' lodging and up to 4 days of meals in Springfield per month (if applicable), plus mileage for such trips between the district and Springfield.
-Representatives are reimbursed for only one round trip to Springfield, and one day's lodging and other expenses, per year while out of session, as provided by the Speaker of the House.
-Members' travel reimbursements on non-session days are calculated using guidelines of the Legislative Travel Control Board (except the mileage reimbursement rate).
-The current version of the Board's Travel Guide is available at www.auditor.illinois.gov, by clicking on the "Legislative Travel Control Board" link on the left side of the page.
-Rates currently paid (but subject to change by the Board) are \$70 per day for lodging and \$7 per quarter day in travel status for meals and incidentals.
+During weeks in which the General Assembly is not in session, each senator is entitled to reimbursement for up to 2 days' lodging and up to 4 days of meals in Springfield per month (if applicable), plus mileage for such trips between the district and Springfield.13 Representatives are reimbursed for only one round trip to Springfield, and one day's lodging and other expenses, per year while out of session, as provided by the Speaker of the House.14 Members' travel reimbursements on non-session days are calculated using guidelines of the Legislative Travel Control Board (except the mileage reimbursement rate).15 The latest version of the Board's Travel Guide is available at www.auditor.illinois.gov by clicking on the "Legislative Travel Control" link on the left side of the page.
+Current rates for lodging in Cook County vary by season.
+They are \$80 per day in the "collar" counties; \$70 per day in several other populous counties; and \$60 per day elsewhere in Illinois.
+The rate for meals and incidentals is \$28 per day in all Illinois counties.
 Members must provide documentation of their lodging and other expenses to be reimbursed for out-of-session travel to Springfield.
-The tax status of these reimbursements is discussed in chapter 7 of this book.
+The tax status of these reimbursements is discussed in Chapter 6 of this book.